Polymer/pwa-starter-kit-hn/README.md

 # polymer-redux-hn

-An experimental Hacker News client built from scratch using Polymer and Redux.
-Using to explore patterns for routing, lazy-loading elements/reducer/actions, and organizing files.

-The app is built using [PWA Starter Kit](https://github.com/PolymerLabs/pwa-starter-kit).
+A Hacker News client built using [PWA Starter Kit](https://github.com/PolymerLabs/pwa-starter-kit).
 Using the starter-template as the starting point and the [wiki](https://github.com/PolymerLabs/pwa-starter-kit/wiki) for configuring and personalizing.

 ![screenshot](https://user-images.githubusercontent.com/116360/39543436-1302e57c-4e00-11e8-86fb-74cd8ad0466f.png)